 Any semblance of grandeur breaks down on the inside.
 The striking arched windows visible in the facade are installed in rectangular frames, and their diamond panes are all artifice.
 The skeleton of a drop ceiling hangs askew, with most panels collapsed and reduced to a yellow paste that covers the ground.
 The office has apparently fallen victim to vandals over the years, furniture and safe deposit boxes have been ransacked, old burial records lie scattered in the grime.
 Anything of value has been removed, but a coin bank souvenir from the 1939 New York World’s Fair remains, its most recent deposits dating back to 1988.

-The building is utterly unventilated, “stuffy” doesn’t begin to describe its suffocating ether.
+“Stuffy” doesn’t begin to describe its suffocating ether.
 Reception rooms are boxed in with cheap wood paneling, which combines with the dizzying funk of mildew to evoke the interior of a coffin.
 Secluded in a cockeyed armoire, Nosferatu could feel right at home here.

 Every Halloween, hundreds of devotees make the yearly pilgrimage to Houdini’s final resting place to pay their respects, party, and make an offering—around the anniversary of his death, pumpkins, broomsticks, and playing cards mount like a cairn on his headstone.